tmroyal/OptionSetter.js/README.md

 The expected type of the value.

-This can be one of the default types specified below or a user defined type created with `OptionSetter.addType`.
+This can be one of the default types specified below or a user defined type created with `optionSetter.addType`.
 Setting the type allows it to be validated as that type.
-Further, when the default property is set to `OptionSetter.default()`, the default will be provided according to the type specified.
+Further, when the default property is set to `optionSetter.default()`, the default will be provided according to the type specified.
 (For example, the 'date' type provides a default of the result of `new Date()`.)